syeda434am/Grief-Assessment/README.md

 [![Live Demo](https://img.shields.io/badge/Live-Demo-brightgreen.svg)](https://grief-compass.vercel.app)

 Grief Compass is a comprehensive digital platform designed to provide personalized support and guidance for individuals navigating through grief.
-By combining modern technology with empathetic design, we offer tailored resources, daily schedules, and interactive tools to help users process their grief journey in a healthy and supported way.
+By combining AI with empathetic design, this platform offers tailored resources, daily schedules, and interactive tools to help users process their grief journey in a healthy and supported way.

 ![Grief Compass](/public/gc.png)